timescale/docs/ai/key-vector-database-concepts-for-understanding-pgvector.md

 There are no known exact algorithms for efficiently searching in such high-dimensional spaces.
 Nevertheless, there are excellent approximate algorithms that fall into the category of approximate nearest neighbor algorithms.

 <!-- vale Google.Colons = NO -->
-There are 3 different indexing algorithms available as part of pgvectorscale: pgvectorscale index, pgvector HNSW, and pgvector ivfflat.
+There are 3 different indexing algorithms available as part of pgai on Timescale: StreamingDiskANN, HNSW, and ivfflat.
 The table below illustrates the high-level differences between these algorithms:
 <!-- vale Google.Colons = YES -->

 | Algorithm       | Build Speed | Query Speed | Need to rebuild after updates |